Timea's Kitchen

 How to Store This Goulash?

-Allow the goulash to cool down to room temperature before storing it.
+Allow the pork and sauerkraut goulash to cool down to room temperature before storing it.
 This prevents excess moisture from building up and affecting the texture.
 Place the goulash in airtight containers or resealable bags.
 Make sure there's minimal air space in the container to prevent freezer burn.
 Store in the refrigerator for up to 3-4 days.

 But let me tell you a secret: this dish tastes even better the next day after the flavours have had time to meld.